2018-2019 Management Benefit Information

 Long Term Care: Employees can choose from various coverage options.
 Rate is based on enrollment selections and age at time of enrollment.
 Enrollment is voluntary and the premium is paid 100% by the employee via post-tax payroll deduction.

-Employee Assistance Program: This service provides the employee and eligible dependents up to four (4) free counseling visits per occurrence.
+Employee Assistance Program: This service provides the employee and eligible dependents up to four (4) free confidential counseling visits per 12 month period.

 Other Benefits Available